Skarlso/blogsource/content/posts/2018-03-15-kubernetes-distributed-application.md

 ...
 ~~~

-There is one other thing it does.
-It uses a volume to persist the database.
-The volume definition looks like this:
+One other thing worth mentioning.
+It's using a volume to persist the database.
+The volume definition is as follows:

 ~~~yaml
 ...